VinceW31/SONOFF_OTA/PlatformIO/README.md

 Test SONOFF connectivity and function via Google Chrome Web Page as above.

-To upload new firmware in the future make sure the Sonoff is connected to mains power, then just open Arduino on your computer, select  the Tools menu, select the correct WiFi port “ESP8266 xxx etc (+ SONOFF IP address)" and then upload your new firmware.
+To upload new firmware in the future make sure the Sonoff is connected to mains power, then just open Platform IO on your computer, make sure the correct IP address is in the Platformio.ini file (if you have several SONOFFs) and then just upload your new firmware OTA.
 Simple!